Akara: In Brazil

 Acarajé sold on the street in Brazil are variously made with fried beef, mutton, dried shrimp, pigweed, fufu osun sauce, and coconut.
 Today in Bahia, Brazil, most street vendors who serve acarajé are women, easily recognizable by their all-white cotton dresses and headscarves and caps.
 They first appeared in Bahia selling acarajé in the 19th century.
 Earnings from the sale of acarajé were used both to buy the freedom of enslaved family members until the abolition of slavery in Brazil in 1888; its sale additionally served as a source of family income.
 The city now has more than 500 acarajé vendors.
 The image of these women, often simply called baianas, frequently appears in artwork from the region of Bahia.
 Acarajé, however, is available outside of the state of Bahia as well, including the streets of its neighborboring state of Sergipe, and the markets of Rio de Janeiro.

 In Candomblé

-Acarajé is an essential ritual food used in Afro-Brazilian religious traditions such as Candomblé.
+Acarajé is essential ritual food used in Afro-Brazilian religious traditions such as Candomblé.
 The first acarajé in a Candomblé ritual is offered to the orixá Exu.
 They vary in size based on their offering to a specific deity: large, round acarajé are offered to Xangô; ones smaller in form are offered to Iansã.
-Small, fritter-size acarajé are offered to Erês, or child spirits.
+Small, fritter-size acarajé are offered to Erê (deity), or child spirits.
 Acarajé is used in Candomblé rituals in the states of Bahia, Rio de Janeiro, São Paulo, Pernambuco, Alagoas, Sergipe, and Maranhão.
-It is closely related to acaçá, a similar ritual food made of steamed corn mush.
+It is closely related to acaçá, similar ritual food made of steamed corn mush.